elvis-epx/LoRaMaDoR/README.md

 This project is inspired by [LoRaHam](https://github.com/travisgoodspeed/loraham).
 The major enhancement is a packet format which is more powerful and more extensible, allowing for true network formation.
-The implementation is a work in progress, and more documentation will be added as time permits.

-As all other mentioned projects, LoRaMaDoR is a priori targeted for amateur radio operators.
+LoRaMaDoR is a priori targeted for amateur radio operators.
 The callsign is the network address.
 But anyone can try it, actually.
 And they can even do it legally, since LoRa operates on unlicensed ISM bands.